Delvin233/BaseKit/README.md

-# BaseKit 🦕
+# BaseKit 🎮

-**Godot SDK for wallet login powered by Base Names**
+**Multi-Engine Web3 Gaming SDK powered by Base Names**

-A lightweight Godot addon that enables seamless Web3 identity and authentication for games using Base Names (ENS on Base).
+A comprehensive Web3 identity SDK that enables seamless wallet authentication for games using Base Names (ENS on Base).
+Currently optimized for Godot Engine with plans to expand to Unity, Unreal Engine, and other popular game engines.
 Transform wallet addresses into human-readable identities for your players!

 ## 🎮 What is BaseKit?

-BaseKit allows Godot developers to integrate "Sign in with Base" functionality directly into their games.
+BaseKit is a comprehensive Web3 gaming SDK that allows game developers to integrate "Sign in with Base" functionality directly into their games. **Currently available for Godot Engine** with upcoming support for Unity, Unreal Engine, and other major game engines.

 Instead of showing cryptic wallet addresses like `0x1234...5678`, your players see their actual Base Names like `alice.base.eth`.

 ## 🚀 Features